 I’m so excited to kick off another series of Book Study Mondays!
 Be sure to check out all the comments on the announcement post to read what your colleagues are hoping to gain from this book study and to learn more about getting started with Twitter.
 It was super exciting to hear from so many middle school/junior high teachers who are hoping to get Guided Math going in their classrooms.
-My apologies to those of you who have had a hard time getting your hands on the book, but it is back in stock at Teacher Created Materials.
-Even if you don’t have your book in hand yet, the format of the book study makes it easy to jump in at any time.

 So let’s get going!

 - July 10: Introduction and Chapter 1, Structuring Math Workshop

 - July 17: Chapter 2, Organizing Math Workshop